mona-zsh/blog/coding/_posts/2015-08-30-perfect-storm.md

 There can always be a lesson in other's mistakes, and I hope that one of you will have learned something valuable from mine.

-_Thanks for reading! (eski)Mona has been heavy in the iOS world, and still learning loads.
+_Thanks for reading!
+Mona has been heavy in the iOS world, and still learning loads.
 Spot something you have an answer for (how does one refresh data on soft closes)?
 Would love to hear your thoughts @ [@hazelynutter](http://www.twitter.com/hazelynutter).
 Until next time._